parrt/msds692/hw/sentiment.md

     consumer_key, consumer_secret, access_token, access_token_secret

 The server then takes a commandline argument indicating the file name of this data.
-For example, I pass in my secrets via file name:
+For example, I pass in my secrets via

 ```bash
 $ sudo python server.py ~/Dropbox/licenses/twitter.csv